Mirantis/mke-docs/content/docs/concepts/architecture.md

 - `k0rdent`: An open-source component that performs lifecycle management for the services that `mke-operator` configures.

-### System and User Services
+### System services

+A key benefit of MKE 4k is that it supports various system services that are characteristic to clusters, thus ensuring their ease of configuration and use.
-The system and user services are Kubernetes workloads that run within the cluster, such as monitoring, logging, ingress, and user-defined applications.
+These services are Kubernetes workloads that run within the cluster, which you can manage using the MKE 4k control plane.
+They include authorization, ingress, monitoring, and backups, among others.

-Use the MKE 4 control plane to manage the deployment and lifecycle of these workloads.
+### User Services

-The system and user services are Kubernetes workloads that run within the MKE 4k cluster.
-On the system side, these services include monitoring, logging, and ingress, among others.
-On the user side, the services are typically user-defined applications.
-Using the MKE 4 control plane, you can manage the deployment and lifecycle of the various workloads.
+Typically, user services are user-defined applications that run within the MKE 4k cluster, which you manage using the MKE 4k control plane.

 ## Architecture Diagram